From Research to Practice in Occupational Health and Safety

 - coffees, lunches

-Kindly note that the day package II does not include dinners nor the social program.
+Kindly note that the day package II does not include dinners nor the social programme.

 Accommodation